tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 * Featured Image from URL plugin allows you to use an external image as Featured Image of your post, page and Custom Post Type, such as WooCommerce Product;

+* integrated with Unsplash engine, allows to search images by keywords (or you can use random images);

-* perfect for external posts, the plugin is able to use the first image/video as Featured Image;
+* perfect for external posts, the plugin is able to use the first (or nth) image/video as Featured Image;

 * when you access the table of posts/pages/products/categories in admin menu, the Featured Images are shown in a new column;